bluebindu/lighter-2/README.md

 All the secrets will be stored in encrypted form (in the database) and only made available to Lighter at runtime, after it has been unlocked.

-Securing may be optional but is strongly recommended.
 Read [Security](/doc/security.md) for more details.